If you click on a link and make a purchase, I may receive a small commission at no extra cost to you. See my disclosure policy here.

 - Add pasta to boiling, salted water and cook according to directions.
 Drain.

 - Mix the pasta and sausage together in the baking dish.
 Pour over the pasta sauce.
 Evenly nestle the mozzarella cheese balls throughout the casserole.
 Sprinkle with parmesan cheese.
+See notes below to serve this without baking.

 - Bake at 350° for 20 minutes, until the top is bubbly and golden.
 Garnish with parmesan cheese and fresh basil.